Gilbert® Lamp Replacement Recommendations

 A peer reviewed research paper would mean something.
 It would give the industry a starting point, a place to begin the scientific debate, a beginning, not an end.

-I am hoping that this effort will support ILTs as science and not just another marketing gimmick, another manufacturer misleading PhDs and PCOs into insincere research to back their marketing gimmicks: "Our lamps are so good, you only have to replace them every two or three years!"
+I am hoping that this effort will support ILTs as science and not just another marketing gimmick, another manufacturer misleading PhDs and PCOs into insincere research to back their marketing gimmicks: "Our lamps are so good, you only have to replace them every two years!"
 Yes, you can do that with any brand lamps, but if you are going to make claims, let's see the research published and peer reviewed.
 And, please, include this peer reviewer (before you start the research, if possible).